 Airport staff are only on duty from 7 a.m. to 9 p.m.
 Restricting operating hours limits resources such as flight planning, access to the lounge and access to the tarmac with personal vehicles (via the gate that allows vehicle access to aircraft).
-Additionally, the tractor used to move aircraft. the lavatory and a ground power unit used to power aircraft systems while on the ground are only available from 7 a.m. to 7 p.m.
+Additionally, the tug used to move aircraft and lavatory services and a ground power unit used to power aircraft systems while on the ground are only available from 7 a.m. to 7 p.m.